Entanglement and Osprey

 • Keeping pets close.
 By keeping our pets on a leash, we can make sure that wildlife remains undisturbed in their natural habitats.

 Of course, another great way to help is to rescue injured wildlife!
 If you see a bird that has exposed bone or blood, bugs or insects covering it, no feathers, or a bird that is sleeping, human intervention is required.
-Call Wildlife Rescue’s Support Centre at 604-526-7275.
-To help us return your call quickly, please leave your contact information and observation.
+Please contact our Support Centre for support.
 We will make sure the bird is treated with kindness and compassion.

 Let’s keep our lakes and rivers clean and protect Ospreys!